BottleRocketStudios/iOS-Hyperspace/Documentation/Guides/Handling Empty Responses.md

 }
 ```

-Every flexibility afforded to a standard `Request` is available here, and although using a `Response.Error` that conforms to `DecodingFailureRepresentable` is highly recommended, it is possible to create a `Request<EmptyResponse, _>`  for any error in which you can define a transform to convert a `DecodingFailure`  to your custom `Error` type.
+Every flexibility afforded to a standard `Request` is available here, and although using a `Request.Error` that conforms to `DecodingFailureRepresentable` is highly recommended, it is possible to create a `Request<EmptyResponse, _>`  for any error in which you can define a transform to convert a `DecodingFailure` to your custom `Error` type.

 The addition here that makes decoding an `EmptyResponse` so flexible is the `EmptyDecodingStrategy`.
 This is the object that governs the transformation from the `TransportSuccess` into a `Result<EmptyResponse, Error>`.
 If you need to implement custom validation logic (perhaps to ensure the `returnCode` in the response matches the HTTP status code - you'll want to extend `EmptyDecodingStrategy`).
 To cover the vast majority of use cases though, Hyperspace ships with two `EmptyDecodingStrategy` of it's own:

-- `default` : If the handler receives a `TransportSuccess`, this will return a `.success(EmptyResponse())`, regardless of the actual contents of the HTTP response
+- `default` : If the handler receives a `TransportSuccess`, this will return a `.success(EmptyResponse())`, regardless of the actual contents of the HTTP response.
 - `validatedEmpty` : If the handler receives a `TransportSuccess`, this strategy will check to ensure the HTTP response body is either `nil` or `isEmpty` before returning a `.success(EmptyResponse())`.
 In the case that the body fails either of those checks, a `DecodingFailure.invalidEmptyResponse` is returned, along with the `HTTP.Response` received from the request.

 ### Extending EmptyDecodingStrategy